 Katie lives in constant suspense, waiting for the penny to drop.
 She wears a facade of goodness while trapped in the rules of her own lies, recalling a Film Noir protagonist in the Langian style, where law, justice, and morality are structures the characters must negotiate, and the viewer navigate.
 Wisely, Lewis and Thomas let these ideas, and gestures to class and social virality, take a back seat to tightly written thrills.
 With such economic filmmaking, White Lie makes it easy to see the purpose of every object and action in the film: if money changes hands, the viewer sees where it ends up.
 The clear forward momentum of each scene gives the viewer the opportunity to make their own minds up about Katie, and the system she is trying to play.

 Unshowy supporting performances from the likes of Martin Donovan and Amber Anderson as, respectively, a pleading father and worried girlfriend, propel the viewer along Katie’s journey, with Rohl’s commanding performance the central force of the film.

-I spoke to Yonah Lewis and Calvin Thomas about their collaborative process, how they use in-depth research to make fiction, and why they keep writing films about women.
+In this interview, I spoke to Yonah Lewis and Calvin Thomas about their film White Lie, their collaborative process, how they use in-depth research to make fiction, and why they keep writing films about women.